 For large boats and long trips at sea, you have the option to add the DELTA Smart Generator.
 It provides the ultimate backup solution for the EcoFlow DELTA Pro or Max.

 The Smart Generator is a standalone generator that can operate independently and seamlessly step in to fill the void if your EcoFlow DELTA Pro or Max runs out of power.
-Its 4L gas tank can provide enough energy to power the DELTA Max twice over while allowing you to power your essentials in the meantime.
-It comes with an 1800-watt output, accessed by either AC or DC outlets, while the entire Smart Generator can be controlled and customized through EcoFlow’s app.
+Its 4L petrol tank can provide enough energy to power the DELTA Max twice over while allowing you to power your essentials in the meantime.
+It comes with an 1800-watt output, accessed by either AC or DC outlets, while the entire Smart Generator can be controlled and customised through EcoFlow’s app.

 With direct DC to DC charging, the Smart Generator is roughly 25% more efficient than other generators, making it a perfect companion for long boat trips where you’re constantly eating up more power than you are producing.